SNPGuard/snp-guard/README.md

 # Copy kernel and headers to guest
 scp -P 2222 build/snp-release/linux/guest/*.deb <username>@localhost:

-# from within the guest: check guest configuration below
 ```

+Continue with [checking the guest configuration](#guest-configuration) from within in the guest.

 #### Option B: create a new image